btemplep/authzee/docs/sdks.md

         - Run the same method for compute and storage modules.
         - After this method is complete these public instance vars or getters must be available:
             - locality - Authzee [Module Locality](#module-locality) to tell the limit of where other Authzee instances can be created.
-            - parallel_paging_supported - if the instance of Authzee supports processing grant pages in parallel according to the compute and storage combination.
+            - has_parallel_paging - if the instance of Authzee supports processing grant pages in parallel according to the compute and storage combination.
         """
         pass